Perspectives: Seeing New, Writing New

 Fret no more!
 Perspectives can help!
 This workshop will use physical-based techniques that will challenge you to perceive the world differently as well as give new impetus to your writing.
 Whether you are a new or seasoned writer, you will definitely benefit from gaining fresh Perspectives on life.
 Be prepared to move and be moved!

-Please bring pen/pencil and paper or laptop for the writing exercises.
+Please bring pen/pencil and paper or laptop/tablet for the writing exercises.

 “Seeing things around me from a different angle to trigger ideas.
 Great course for overcoming the writer’s block.”

 “The insights to seeing things in new perspective.
 What to do when you face a writer’s block.
 It is good.
 I enjoyed the class.”